clij/clij2-docs/reference_flip3D.md

 ## flip3D
 <img src="images/mini_clij1_logo.png"/><img src="images/mini_clij2_logo.png"/><img src="images/mini_clijx_logo.png"/><img src="images/mini_cle_logo.png"/>

-Flips an image in X, Y and/or Z direction depending on boolean flags.
+Flips an image in X, Y and/or Z direction depending on if flip_x, flip_y and/or flip_z are set to true or false.

 Category: [Transformations](https://clij.github.io/clij2-docs/reference__transform)

+Availability: Available in Fiji by activating the update sites clij and clij2.
+This function is part of clij2_-2.2.0.19.jar.

 ### Usage in ImageJ macro
 ```